 Your bank might reject your claim for a refund if it believes it can prove that you have been grossly negligent or acted fraudulently.

 This does not have to be the end of the matter though – you can complain to the bank, and then if you’re not happy with the way your complaint has been dealt with, you can then take your complaint to the Financial Ombudsman Service.

 Identity scams – What are you liable for?

-Unfortunately, if you’re a victim of a scam you may not get your money back.
+Unfortunately, if you’re a victim of a scam you might not get your money back.

-However, depending on how soon you realised you may have been the victim of a scam and the payment method used, it may be possible for your payment service provider to cancel or reverse the transaction.
+However, depending on how soon you realised you might have been the victim of a scam and the payment method used, it might be possible for your payment service provider to cancel or reverse the transaction.

 The card examples relate to where you authorised a transaction.
 If you didn’t authorise the transaction then your rights are the same as described earlier in this guide.